Economic/epiextracts/docs/variables/descriptions/unemp_shortdesc.md

-and this is the description for wbho
+Unemployment status of the individual